 Sierra Leone’s capital Freetown is currently struggling to contain a cholera outbreak, which has affected over 1500 people and claimed at least 17 lives in the city.
 Médecins Sans Frontières (MSF), in collaboration with the Ministry of Health, is already running three cholera treatment units in the city, and has treated over 500 patients.
 The number of people infected is increasing each day, and MSF aims to have two additional treatment facilities up and running in the next ten days.

-“We are moving quickly to increase our capacity to handle all the new patients that will arrive,” says Karen Van den Brande, MSF’s Head of Mission in
+“We are moving quickly to increase our capacity to handle all the new patients that will arrive,” says Karen Van den Brande, MSF’s Head of Mission in Sierra Leone.
+“Our present cholera treatment facilities are stretched to the limit with patients.
+The patients that we see are of all ages, so it’s not just children or people who are already weak that are at risk.”

 Many patients come from slum settlements, where proper drainage and waste disposal systems are almost inexistent, leaving people vulnerable to the spread of water-borne diseases like cholera.
 The city is densely populated, and lies between high mountains and the sea.
 Many slums are right by the seafront, where waste water is flushed out by the shoreline.